4.9-Stars

 The Type A RCD is commonly used with no DC charging components.
 However, the more advanced Type B RCD can detect both AC and DC leakage currents, making it the go-to choice for comprehensive EV charger protection.

-Type B RCDs are integral in systems where there’s a risk of DC fault currents, which is a common scenario in EV charging stations.
-They’re designed to safeguard against these currents, which traditional RCDs may not detect, ensuring that the charging process is efficient and adheres to the highest safety standards.
+Type B RCDs are crucial for systems that might face DC fault currents, a typical concern in EV charging stations.
+These devices are crafted to spot and neutralise these currents, providing a safeguard beyond what traditional RCDs offer.
+This keeps the charging process efficient while maintaining the highest safety standards.

-The installation of a car charger isn’t just about ensuring your vehicle is powered up.
-It’s about safely integrating a critical piece of equipment into the electrical installations of a house or public charging station.
-RCD protection is not just a recommendation; it’s often a requirement, especially where the EV charger is connected to a dedicated circuit in the house or at the charging station.
+The installation of a car charger goes beyond simply powering your vehicle.
+It’s about safely incorporating a key piece of equipment into the electrical framework of your home or public charging station.
+RCD protection isn’t just a suggestion; it’s often a mandate, particularly where the EV charger connects to a dedicated circuit.

 The Australian standards for electrical installations, including Appendix P of AS/NZS 3000, mandate RCD protection for all EV charging equipment installations.
 This ensures that protection devices adequately guard against AC and DC electrical faults.